CIDP and associated chronic inflammatory neuropathies

 It has a typical clinical presentation, with sensory deficits that are not dependent on length and patients often report a lack of coordination of muscle movements.
 There are several proposed mechanisms for the pathophysiology of the condition.
 The diagnosis is guided by the presenting symptoms and confirmed with diagnostic tests to differentiate from other related conditions.

 Treatment of sensory ganglionopathy is often difficult and patients often stabilize but fail to improve significantly.
-There are reports of improvement in immune-mediated and paraneoplastic sensory ganglionopathy following treatment with intravenous immunoglobulin and rituximab, respectively.
+There are reports of improvement in immune-mediated and paraneoplastic sensory ganglionopathy following treatment with intravenous immunoglobulin.
 Quickly treating the underlying cause, such as the underlying neoplasia, may also be helpful.

 Related Conditions